 - and Report Form.
 The tube will be labeled with the defendant's last name, lab number, analysts' initials and date.
 A 4 inch by 6 inch plastic bag will be sealed as to form two compartments and labeled with the lab bar code label, defendant's last name, analysts' initials and date.
 The tube to be saved for the defense is placed into one of the compartments and after analysis the lab sample is placed into the other compartment and the entire bag is then sealed. - 8.
 All variation from proper procedure concerning the blood kit will be noted on the toxicological request form, however all kits will be analyzed regardless of the condition of the sample.
 The weight of the evidentiary value of the sample will be left up to a court of law and not up to laboratory personnel. - 9.
 The tube after being labeled etc. will be placed on the rocker to mix (at least 10 minutes). - 10.
 The remaining kits will be treated the same way one at a time. - 11.
-All objects (Kim wipes, pipet tips, gc vials, etc.) that come in contact with the blood and are disposable will be put into proper containers to be disposed.
+All objects (Kim wipes, pipet tips, gc vials, etc.) that come in contact with the blood and are disposable, will be put into proper containers to be disposed.
 Disposal will consist of placing contaminated objects into proper containers and taking the container to the Property Bureau to be destroyed with other biological wastes by an authorized company under contract. - 12.
+Samples and alcohol standards will not be held at room temperature for longer than 24 hours and should routinely be held at room temperature for less than 8 hours - 13.
 Samples will be returned to the Property Bureau and kept for at least one year from the date of offense under proper refrigeration, at less than 8°C. Release of samples to outside laboratories, and the disposal of samples is the responsibility of the Property Bureau (procedures defined in the property bureau procedures manual).